taraak/mp5-fall2015/README.md

 | Least Squares Regression | 20% |

 > Clear specifications, documentation and good programming style including suitable use of functions is expected.
 A submission could lose up to 30% of the grade for not following good practices.

+### Suggestions
++ As usual, **start early!**
++ The processing of rich queries (we are using a language that is not as sophisticated as the structured query language - SQL - used by relational databases) is likely to be more time consuming than the other tasks.
+You may want to complete the other tasks first.